 Executive Summary

-The EPA's March 2024 chrysotile asbestos ban prohibits ongoing import, processing, and distribution of chrysotile asbestos under the Toxic Substances Control Act [1].
-The rule took effect for most uses within one year but allows the chlor-alkali industry up to 12 years to transition away from asbestos diaphragms [5].
+The EPA's March 2024 chrysotile asbestos ban prohibits ongoing import, processing, and distribution of chrysotile under the Toxic Substances Control Act [1].
+The rule took effect for most uses within one year but allows the chlor-alkali industry up to 12 years to transition away from chrysotile diaphragms [5].
 Legal challenges in the Fifth Circuit Court of Appeals threaten implementation [3].
-Meanwhile, over 67 countries have already enacted comprehensive asbestos bans [4].
+Meanwhile, over 67 countries have already enacted comprehensive bans on the substance [4].
 For mesothelioma victims, this regulatory development has limited immediate impact—compensation rights are based on past exposure, and the focus should remain on pursuing claims against manufacturers and trust funds that hold over $30 billion for victims.
-As someone who has litigated against corporations that concealed asbestos dangers for decades, I view this ban as long overdue acknowledgment of what we've proven in courtroom after courtroom.
+As someone who has litigated against corporations that concealed the mineral's dangers for decades, I view this ban as long overdue acknowledgment of what we've proven in courtroom after courtroom.

 8 Key Facts About the EPA Chrysotile Asbestos Ban